Creating test VMs via GitLab CI

 Click Create VM.

-, you can start to configure your VM.
+, you can start configuring it.

 Configure GitLab